aik2mlj/cli-toolbox/README.md

 - `lazygit` - The configuration file is located at [`~/.config/lazygit/config.yml`](home/.config/lazygit/config.yml).
 The default diff tool is set to `difftastic`, which provides a more intuitive diff output.

-- `tmux` - This configuration uses [oh my tmux](https://github.com/gpakosz/.tmux).
+- `tmux` - I usually rely on my terminal emulator's tab / window management for multi-tasking on a local machine.
+But when working on remote servers, `tmux` is essential to keep sessions alive when you disconnect.
+This configuration uses [oh my tmux](https://github.com/gpakosz/.tmux).
 It includes a status bar with system information, battery status, and more.
 Some things to note:
   - Please see the [original repository](https://github.com/gpakosz/.tmux) for keybindings and smart usages.
     - It adds a more handy prefix `ctrl + a` (compared to the default `ctrl + b`).
     - It includes some useful keybindings, such as `<prefix> + h/j/k/l` to switch between panes, and `<prefix> Ctrl + h/j/k/l` to switch between windows.
   - My personal tweaks are under the _user customizations_ section in the [`~/.tmux.conf.local`](home/.tmux.conf.local) file.
     - The default shell in `tmux` is set to `fish`.
-You can change it to your preferred shell by modifying the `default-shell` line.
+You may change it to your preferred shell by modifying the `default-shell` line.
     - A fix that enable ssh agent forwarding to work after re-attaching to `tmux` is included.
 See [this blog](https://werat.dev/blog/happy-ssh-agent-forwarding/) for more details.

 ## Optional